iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators/Introduction to Operators for Optimizations.md

 **Remarks**

 In many cases, when the given gradient of a function is strongly smooth, meaning that it has an upper bound on it's lipschitz constant, then fixed sized gradient descend with $2/L$ will be a fixed point iteration that converges.
-The convergence is pessimistic, and it doesn't require the monotone property from the function, additionally, it also includes dynamical system that are not neccesarily a gradient system.
+The convergence is pessimistic, and it doesn't require the monotone property from the function, additionally, it also includes dynamical system that are not necessarily a gradient system.

 Take note the that bound is very pessimistic.
 With additional assumption such as the fact that the operator $G$ is monotone, we can derive the rate of convergence for the optimality, and with the assumption that $G$ is strongly monotone, we can derive that it has a linear convergence rate for a suitable step sizes.

+### **Example: Smooth Gradient Descend**

+#TODO Use the primer on operator reference to fill out the proof for the convergence of smooth gradient method on Functions that are strongly smooth.

 ---
 ### **Example: Convex Sets Projection Operator**